Aardvark: Mythology and popular culture

 In African folklore, the aardvark is admired because of its diligent quest for food and its fearless response to soldier ants.
 Hausa magicians make a charm from the heart, skin, forehead, and nails of the aardvark, which they then proceed to pound together with the root of a certain tree.
 Wrapped in a piece of skin and worn on the chest, the charm is said to give the owner the ability to pass through walls or roofs at night.
 The charm is said to be used by burglars and those seeking to visit young girls without their parents' permission.
-Aome tribes, such as the Margbetu, Ayanda, and Logo, use aardvark teeth to make bracelets as good luck charms.
-The meat, which has a resemblance to pork, is eaten in certain cultures.
+Some tribes, such as the Margbetu and Logo, use aardvark teeth to make bracelets as good luck charms.
+The meat, which bears a resemblance to pork, is eaten in certain cultures.
 In the mythology of the Dagbon people of Ghana, the aardvark is believed to possess supernatural powers.
 The ancient Egyptian god Set is usually depicted with the head of an unidentified animal, whose similarity to an aardvark has been noted in scholarship.

-The titular character and his families from Arthur, an animated television series for children based on a book series and produced by WGBH, shown in more than 180 countries, is an aardvark.
+The fictional character Arthur Read and his family from the children's book series by Marc Brown, as well as the animated adaptation Arthur, is an aardvark.
 In the first book of the series, Arthur's Nose (1976), he has a long, aardvark-like nose, but in later books, his face becomes more rounded.

+The 1969–1971 cartoon film series The Ant and the Aardvark portrayed a blue aardvark character trying to catch and eat a red ant character.
+The series became extremely popular on television when paired with NBC's The Pink Panther Show.
+In BBC Radio's The Goon Show of the 1950s, aardvarks regularly appeared, with humorous phrases such as "spotted aardvark pudding" or "how to make your aardvark soft again".

+In the 1987 BBC television series Blackadder the Third, episode Ink and Incapability, Blackadder famously writes a dictionary definition of an aardvark, describing it as: "A medium-sized insectivore with a protruding nasal implement".